• Skip to primary navigation

 Indian Shrikhand in a pretty bowl on a festive bronze plate

-How to serve?
+How to serve Shrikhand?

-You can pair this shrikhand with Poori Aloo, serve on it's own as a festive dessert, or as a sweet treat for any occasion!
+Serve on its own as a festive dessert or as a sweet treat for any occasion!

 Pro-tips

-• When straining, keep the yogurt in the refrigerator, so it does not turn sour.
+• When straining, keep the yogurt in the refrigerator so it does not turn sour.

-• Plan ahead, so you have enough time to strain the yogurt properly.
+• Plan ahead so you have enough time to strain the yogurt properly.
 Good shrikhand is thick and creamy.

 Variations

-• Make Mango Shrikhand, by adding mango puree.
+• Make Mango Shrikhand by adding mango puree.

 • Add rose syrup to the mixture, and you have rose shrikhand.